Canada Deportation | Complete Guide to Deportation in Canada

 Who Can Apply?

-• People with strong family ties in Canada (spouse, children, dependents)
+• People with strong family ties in Canada (spouse, children, dependants)

 • Individuals who would face severe hardship if removed